 Between annual and work physicals for adults, and sports and school physicals for children, you need to build a relationship with a physician you can trust.
-At Primary Care Walk - In Medical Clinic in Gilbert and Fountain Hills, Arizona, you have access to a team of compassionate physicians and medical professionals who can care for every member of your family.
+At Primary Care Walk - In Medical Clinic in Gilbert, Fountain Hills and Scottsdale, Arizona, you have access to a team of compassionate physicians and medical professionals who can care for every member of your family.
 The practice welcomes walk-in visits if you need a physical right away.
 You can also book your physical online or over the phone with either location.

 Physical exams are a routine part of your health care.
 In most cases, physicals are recommended annually for children and adults who are generally healthy (infants and toddlers need more frequent physicals).